Clinical Trials

 Active

-This Phase 2 study investigates the safety and tolerability of the c-Abl inhibitor IkT-148009 at three doses in 120 untreated Parkinson’s patients (Hoehn & Yahr < 3.0, ages 45 to 75 years old) who do not currently take any medications to control their disease.
-Primary endpoints are safety and tolerability, as this study represents the first long-term dosing study.
-Secondary endpoints evaluate a hierarchy of motor and non-motor features in the central nervous system, evaluatessleep and evaluates swallowing, digestion and defecation.
-Exploratory endpoints include evaluation of disease pathology in skin, spinal fluid and GI tract.
-Up to forty sites in the U.S. will participate in this study.
+This Phase 2 study is investigating the safety and tolerability of the c-Abl inhibitor Risvodetinib (IkT-148009) at three doses for 12 weeks in 120 untreated Parkinson’s patients (Hoehn & Yahr < 3.0, ages 30 to 80 years old) who do not currently take any medications to control their disease.
+Primary endpoints are safety and tolerability, as this study represents the first long-term dosing study of Risvodetinib in this patient population.
+Secondary endpoints will evaluate a hierarchy of motor and non-motor features in the central nervous system, evaluates sleep, swallowing, digestion and defecation.
+Exploratory endpoints include evaluation of disease pathology in skin and spinal fluid.
+Thirty-two sites in the U.S. are participating in this study.
+The study is expected to be extended for an additional 12 months following the 12 week double-blinded period.

 Planned

-This Phase 2a study investigates the safety and tolerability of the drug IkT-148009 at two doses in patients with Multiple Systems Atrophy (MSA).
+This Phase 2 study will investigate the safety, tolerability and efficacy of Risvodetinib (IkT-148009) at two doses in patients with Multiple Systems Atrophy (MSA).
 Primary endpoints are safety and tolerability, as this study represents the first long-term dosing study in this patient population.
 Secondary endpoints evaluate a hierarchy of motor and non-motor features in the central nervous system and GI tract.
 Patients enrolled in this study will be allowed to continue on their current treatment regimen to control symptoms of the disease.
 Twenty-fives sites in 4 E.U. countries and the U.S. are planned for this study.

 IkT-001Pro-501 (“the 501 Trial”) in Chronic Myelogenous Leukemia

 This bioequivalence study will evaluate four doses of IkT-001Pro, the prodrug of imatinib mesylate, in two parts.
 Part A will evaluate four doses of 001Pro to match the pharmacokinetics of imatinib mesylate 400 mg in healthy volunteers.
 Part B will confirm the dose in a larger population of healthy volunteers.
-Part C is planned to measure bioequivalence at steady-state for 600 mg imatinib.
-One site in the U.S. is planned for this study.
+Part C measured bioequivalence at steady-state for 600 mg imatinib.
+Part D plans to measure bioequivalence of IkT-001Pro for imatinib mesylate 800 mg.
+One site in the U.S. is being used for this study.

 View Trial